Tank Tyler: Professional career

-2007 NFL Combine

 Kansas City Chiefs

-Tyler was drafted by the Kansas City Chiefs in the third round of the 2007 NFL Draft.
+Tyler was selected by the Kansas City Chiefs in the third round of the 2007 NFL draft with the 82nd overall pick.
 He played in 15 games during his rookie season, starting one.
 During his second season he started all 16 games at defensive tackle for the Chiefs, recording 29 tackles.
 In three years with the Chiefs he started 19 of 37 games, recording 62 tackles.

 Carolina Panthers

-Tyler was traded to the Carolina Panthers on October 19, 2009 for a fifth round pick in the 2010 NFL Draft.
+Tyler was traded to the Carolina Panthers on October 19, 2009 for a fifth round pick in the 2010 NFL draft.
 He was waived on September 4, 2010 during final cuts.

+Chicago Bears

+Tyler signed a reserve/future contract with the Chicago Bears on January 11, 2011.
+He was waived on August 29, 2011.